mpapierski/render/README.md

 #### get(value)

 A lazy call to a object instance.
-When evaluated, uses the current scope as a "this", and "value" as a member.
+When evaluated, uses the *first* valid instance of class from the current evaluation scope as a "this", and "value" as a member.
 In short:

 When value is a pointer-to-member method: